skanjalkar/ml-7641-group18/README.md

 ```

 ## Download pgn files from lichess
-Download the pgn files from lichess using the following command (careful, this will download 2 files, each 30 gb worth of data).
-For convenience, there is a test.pgn file already in the data folder to test how the parser works.

 ```bash
 python3 ./scripts/download_games_torrent.py
 ```
+WARNING: This will download 2 files, each 30 gb worth of data.
+For convenience, there is a test.pgn file already in the data folder to test how the parser works.
 ## Stockfish Engine Setup

 #### If working on Pace: